You Can't Always Get What You Want: Graham Hill and the elusive British Grand Prix

 THE 1960 BRITISH GRAND PRIX

 During qualifications, the canny Australian, and defending World Champion, Jack Brabham is fastest.
 Second fastest is a newly-inspired Graham Hill.
-The first two rows looked like this:
+From right to left, the first two rows looked like this:

 Bonnier McLaren G. Hill Brabham